 see above link (new cyr center rules) for details.

-The Cyr Recycle Center on Sharpners Road is CLOSED but will reopen on April 15th, 2014 for the season.
+The Cyr Recycle Center on Sharpners Road is OPEN for the 2014 season.

 A STICKER IS NOW REQUIRED FOR ENTRY